 Deferred tax assets are recognised for deductible temporary differences only if the Consolidated Entity considers it is probable that future taxable amounts will be available to utilise those temporary differences and losses.
 The directors of the Responsible Entity utilise project profit forecasts to assess the probability of whether such taxable amounts will be available.
-Forecasts are based on inputs and assumptions which are judgemental and may not be achievable.
+Forecasts are based on inputs and assumptions which are judgmental and may not be achievable.
 If forecast taxable amounts are not achieved, deferred tax assets may either be fully or partially non-recoverable resulting in these values being expensed.
-The directors of the Responsible Entity have determined that there is compelling evidence to recognise deferred tax assets in relation to temporary differences and losses on certain special purpose vehicle developments due to the level of forecasted profits.
+The directors of the Responsible Entity have determined that there is no compelling evidence to recognise deferred tax assets in relation to temporary differences and losses on certain special purpose vehicle developments due to losses within the Consolidated Entity.
 Refer to Note 13 for further details.